oceanprotocol-archive/OEPs/13/README.md

 If the Actor metadata has the state attribute `state == DISABLED (9)` the method should return a **HTTP 404** Not Found message.
 If after executing the `ActorsRegistry::canUpdate` method, the Actor can't be updated by the user, the method should return a **HTTP 401** Forbidden message.

+The information about the attributes will be registered using the `ActorsRegistry::registerAttribute` Smart Contract method.
+Attributes will be stored as events.
+Attribute changes will trigger a **ActorAttributeChanged** event.

 #### Interaction with Ocean DB